 - Join a diverse community of volunteers and stewardship leaders

 Fee: You must be at least 18 years old to apply to be a Stream Steward.
 All applicants accepted into the program will be asked to pay a fee of $30 to help cover the cost of training materials and supplies.
 As a Stream Steward you will receive a Stream Stewards shirt, resource materials and access to our TNC Delaware Chapter and Great Places newsletters.
 Please bring to your first training session a check for $30 made out to “The Nature Conservancy.”

 Training and Service:

-All volunteers interested in becoming a Stream Steward must participate in at least four training sessions that will take place in First State National Historical Park from 1:00-5:00pm on Saturdays in late summer and early fall 2017, dates TBD.
+All volunteers interested in becoming a Stream Steward must participate in at least four training sessions that will take place in First State National Historical Park in 2018, dates TBD.

 After completing the training, Stream Stewards must complete at least 20 hours of service, which can include working independently or in groups to collect water quality data at monitoring sites, and participating in stewardship projects such as plantings and invasive species removal.

 Stream Stewards are also encouraged to participate in our spring and fall stream clean-ups which are open to the public, and tend to draw other community members interested in stream stewardship.
 This is a great opportunity to act as an ambassador for the program and help to recruit more Stream Stewards!

 Become a Stream Steward